sidkv313/My-portfolios/README.md

-# Data Science Portfolio - xxxx
+# Data Science Portfolio - Siddharth K

 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning, and hobby purposes.
 This portfolio also contains my achievements, skills, and certificates.
 It is updated on a regular basis.